mdcourse/mdcourse.github.io/README.md

 - molecules
 - thermostats and barostats other than Berendsen
-- energy minimization methods other than steepest descent
+- energy minimization methods other than the steepest descent
 - non-cubic boxes

 ### About me